dotnet/corefx/README.md

 * **System.Runtime.Serialization.Xml**.
 Provides classes for serializing objects to the Extensible Markup Language (XML) and deserializing XML data to objects.

+* **System.Security.SecureString**.
+Provides support for accessing and modifying text that should be kept confidential.

 * **System.ServiceProcess.ServiceController**.
 Provides the ServiceController class that represents a Windows service and allows you to connect to a running or stopped service, manipulate it, or get information about it.